-Each instructor, after receiving approval of his/her examination policy from his/her chair, shall inform each class of the course requirements and grading procedures by the end of the first full week of classes.
+Instructors, after receiving approval of their examination policy from their chair, shall inform each class of the course requirements and grading procedures by the end of the first full week of classes.
 Persons in the class shall be informed of policies on:

-- 1. examinations and other evaluation procedures
+- 1. Examinations and other evaluation procedures

-- 2. exemption from examinations
+- 2. Exemption from examinations

-- 3. make-up of examinations
+- 3. Make-up of examinations